rohanbatrain/second-brain-2022/README.md

 This readme is just a draft for now.
 This is subjected to massive changes and is not production ready till now.
 I am just dumping all notes regarding the project here.

+## Supported Projects

+This project is supported by [second-brain-tools](https://github.com/rohanbatrain/Second-Brain-tools)

 ## Obsidian specific
 These are the settings that are to be toggled in your obsidian app.
 1. Turn off inline titles.